 Formula designed to help calm the mind and the body.
 Features melatonin alongside Niacin and vitamin B6.
-Chamomile and jujube help relax.
+Chamomile and jujube help you relax.
 Free of GMOs, soy, and gluten.
-Only 1 tablet required an hour before bedtime.
+Only 1 tablet is required an hour before bedtime.

 Expensive.
 Certain ingredients may be off-putting to some users.

-Natural flavor may taste unpleasant when consumed.
+The natural flavor may taste unpleasant when consumed.

 Invigorated with vitamins and minerals essential to proper physiological function, including vitamins C and D. Immune system-supporting.
 Flavorful natural cranberry flavor; ideal for kids and adults.
 No additives or unnecessary ingredients.
 Efficient liquid supplement.